Piano Sonata in D major, D 850 (Schubert): IV. Rondo: Allegro moderato

-D major.
-ABACA form.
 The playful and innocent march-like rondo theme, repeated twice with increasing rhythmic subdivision and decoration, is punctuated by two contrasting episodes, each with their own stormy central sections.
 The B episode features quick scales passed between the hands as a simple staccato phrase is developed.
 The C episode features a lyrical repeated chord theme that digresses into a dramatic minor section.
 After the last highly ornamented statement of the rondo theme, a valedictory coda brings the work to a quiet and understated close.

 The work takes approximately 40 minutes to perform, one of the longest and most ambitious of Schubert’s solo works, especially up to this point.